L1angyan/eQTL-analysis/README.md

 Filter marks of 368 maize inbred lines

 # Step3
-Using Genome-wide association stduy, identify significant marks for eacho genes.
+Using Genome-wide association stduy, identify significant marks potentially regulating expression of each genes.

 # Step4
 Visualization using R.